 Lehigh University (Mechanical Engineering)

-I love academics and I love teaching - I understand math from all angles (pun intended) and specialize in helping students see problems from a perspective that makes sense to them.
-If you understand the principles of a problem, there is no memorizing, it all becomes natural and easy.
-I also enjoy teaching Study Skills, Common Core subjects, and organizational skills.
+I love academics and I love teaching - I understand math from all angles (pun intended).
+I specialize in helping students see problems from a perspective that makes sense to them.
+If you understand the principles of a problem, there is no memorizing, it becomes natural and easy.
+I also enjoy teaching Science ( Physics, Chemistry and Biology), English (writing, reading, vocabulary, literature), Study Skills, Common Core subjects, SAT prep, and organizational skills.

 I taught in a conventional high school (math, physics, English, and Study Skills for 12 years) and I taught students with special needs (math, chemistry, Common Core, English, 11 years).
 But mostly I have spent my time tutoring students privately.
 I enjoy seeing students get the hang of it and begin to do well, and maybe even admit that they like academics.

-Math, and academics in all subjects, makes sense to me.
-There is a logical progression of logical steps which culminate in a logical conclusion.
+Math, and academics in all subjects, make sense to me.
+You can always find a sequential progression of steps that culminate in a logical conclusion.
 The key is understanding the steps.
 That's where I can guide you!

-I majored in mechanical engineering in college, which is basically 4 years of math, math and more math.
+I majored in mechanical engineering in college, which is basically 4 years of math, math and more math, and physics.
 In my spare time I play math games, do math mind games and puzzles. and read books; read, read, read.
 I have always loved school, either as student or teacher.

 My enthusiasm and appreciation for learning is contagious.
 I would enjoy the opportunity to work with you.

-I love academics and I love teaching - I understand math from all angles (pun intended) and specialize in helping students see problems from a perspective that makes sense to them.
-If you understand the principles of a problem, there is no memorizing, it all becomes natural and easy.
-I also enjoy teaching Study Skills, Common Core
+I love academics and I love teaching - I understand math from all angles (pun intended).
+I specialize in helping students see problems from a perspective that makes sense to them.
+If you understand the principles of a problem, there is no memorizing, it becomes natural and easy.
+I also enjoy teaching Science ( Physics, Chemistry and

 I have a degree in Special Education and taught students in a magnet school for 12 years.
 The school was specifically for students with learning and emotional disabilities.
 Some students had Asperger's Syndrome and some were autistic and many had Attention Deficit Disorder/or Attention Deficit Hyper-Activity Disorder, among other difficulties.
 I was trained to work with ADD/ADHD students on their academics.
 I was also trained to work with ADD/ADHD students on life skills and social skills, focusing and concentration techniques..
 After teaching, I have stayed knowledgeable by attending conferences and tutoring private students.